-Wat Rong Khun, commonly referred to as the White Temple, is a stunning and unique artistic masterpiece that combines traditional Buddhist temple architecture with contemporary art.
-Located in Pa O Don Chai, Mueang District of Chiang Rai Province, Thailand, the White Temple is a short drive from Chiang Mai.
-Conceived and brought to life by renowned Thai artist Chalermchai Kositpipat in 1997, this privately owned marvel showcases intricate white sculptures and murals, symbolizing the purity and spiritual journey of Buddhism.
-Visitors from around the world flock to experience the awe-inspiring beauty and captivating details of Wat Rong Khun, making it a must-see attraction for anyone exploring the region.
+Wat Rong Khun, also known as the White Temple, is a spectacular and one-of-a-kind artistic creation that melds traditional Buddhist architecture with modern artistic expression.
+Situated in Pa O Don Chai, within the Mueang District of Chiang Rai Province, Thailand, it’s a brief journey from Chiang Mai.
+The vision of famed Thai artist Chalermchai Kositpipat, initiated in 1997, this privately held wonder features elaborate white sculptures and murals, emblematic of the purity and spiritual path in Buddhism.
+Globally, visitors are drawn to its awe-inspiring beauty and mesmerizing details, establishing it as an essential destination for anyone touring the area.

 At the end of our online travel guide, you will find a detailed map of the temple grounds, with a legend describing all the buildings.

-National Artist Chalermchai Kositpipat was born in Rongkhun village, a small community in Chiang Rai province.
-He made a name for himself, earning scholarships in several countries.
-From 1984 to 1988, he was in charge of a massive mural project at Wat Buddhapadipa in London.
+National Artist Chalermchai Kositpipat, a native of Rongkhun village in Chiang Rai province, established himself internationally, earning scholarships in various countries.
+Between 1984 and 1988, he led a significant mural project at Wat Buddhapadipa in London.

 Additionally, Chalermchai revealed the truth about Wat Rong Khun: